eonurk/CNN-KAN/README.md

 Test set: Average loss: 0.0007, Accuracy: 9620/10000 (96%)
 ```

-* Other backprops algorithms I tried do not work.
+* Other backprop algorithms I tried did not work.
+* SeLu instead of ReLu like usual.
+* 2 KAN layers were more stable than a single one.

 ## Acknowledgement
 Original work: [pyKAN](https://github.com/KindXiaoming/pykan)